José Gaspar Rodríguez de Francia: Political career

 Depiction of José Gaspar Rodríguez de Francia.

 He demonstrated an early interest in politics.
 He became a member of the provincial cabildo in 1807, fiscal officer in 1808 and attained the position of head of the cabildo of Asunción — the highest position to which he could aspire as a criollo — by August 1809.
 Other significant members included Fulgencio Yegros; Pedro Juan Caballero; Manuel Atanasio Cabañas; and the last colonial governor, Bernardo de Velasco.

 After the May Revolution in Buenos Aires, Governor Velasco convened the Congress of the province on 24 July 1810.
 Francia shocked the other members by saying that which king they had was irrelevant.
 When Paraguay's independence was declared on 15 May 1811, he was appointed secretary of the three-man ruling junta and included in the five-man governing junta by Congress meeting on 17 June 1811.
 On 1 August, he resigned because of the army's dominance over Congress.
 He retired to the countryside, where he spread rumors that the country was going to be betrayed by the incompetent government.
 He was one of the few men in the country with any significant education and soon became the country's de facto leader.
 Only one other Paraguayan had a doctorate: Juan Bogarín, one of the five junta members.

 From his retirement in his modest chacra (farm or country estate) near Asunción, he told ordinary citizens that their revolution had been betrayed, the change in government had only traded a Spanish-born elite for a criollo one, and the government was incompetent and mismanaged.
 He returned to the junta in October after Bogarín was removed and resigned again on 15 December.
 He did not return until 16 November 1812, and then only when he was in charge of foreign policy and half of the army.

 Paraguayans often referred to him simply as "Dr. Francia" or Karai Guasu ("great lord" in Guarani).
 A few Indians believed that he had supernatural powers: when some saw him measuring the stars with his theodolite, they thought he was talking to demons.

 On 1 October 1813, Congress named Francia and Fulgencio Yegros as alternate consuls for a year.
 Francia was given an initial term of four months.
 Francia's initial term was followed by a four-month term for Yegros, which was then followed by a second four-month term for Francia.
 Each consul controlled half of the army.
 On 12 October 1813, Paraguay declared independence from the Spanish Empire.

+In the 19th Century, the Spanish, the Paraguayan-born and the porteños (those of Buenos Aires) fought for control of Paraguay.
+The Napoleonic Wars took its toll on Spain.
+That led Dr. José Gaspar Rodríguez de Francia to take control of Paraguay on May 14, 1811.
+He served as its first president and ruled until 1840.